khristianaarongarcia/OptiLearn/Questions/Questions.md

 B. Absorb heat
 C. See the object
 D. Block the light

 Level 5: Reflection Specialist
+1. [IMAGE:level5_q1]
-1. What happens in diffused reflection?
+What happens in diffused reflection?
 A. Light reflects in one direction
 B. Light scatters in many directions
-(a) Specular/Regular (b) Diffused/Irregular
-Types of Reflection of Light
 C. Light is absorbed
 D. Light passes through
 2. Reflection from a smooth surface is called _____.